The-deciders/Expiry-Information/README.md

 **Required Must-have Stories**

-•	User logs into their account to access their food lists and preference settings
+* User logs into their account to access their food lists and preference settings
-•	User can view the foods they have listen and click into it to get more specific details
+* User can view the foods they have listen and click into it to get more specific details
-•	User can view the foods that are going to expire soon (time depends on user preference)
+* User can view the foods that are going to expire soon (time depends on user preference)
-•	Profile pages for each user that can track various things
+* Profile pages for each user that can track various things
-•	Settings for notifications, general, etc
+* Settings for notifications, general, etc

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* ...
+* Points system that increases every time the user is non wasteful
+* User can connect with friends to see who has more points
+* Can connect user with local food donation centers

 ### 2. Screen Archetypes